-- 1. Staffing needs and financial resources are analyzed annually and during the year if a vacancy or need arises.
-A recruitment plan is developed to include strategies such as visiting states with declining student enrollments and a surplus of teachers, attending college and university teacher recruitment events, and participating in our educational consortium's (NEFEC) annual teacher recruitment fair. - 2.
-Appropriate media shall be utilized for advertisements for instructional vacancies.
-Methods of advertising may include, but not be limited to our District website, Teachers-Teachers.com nationwide online job board, NEFEC's online job board, professional conventions, professional organizations, radio and/or television, and community newspapers.
+1. Staffing needs and financial resources are analyzed annually and during the year if a vacancy or need arises.
+A recruitment plan is developed to include strategies such as visiting states with declining student enrollments and a surplus of teachers, attending college and university teacher recruitment events, and participating in our educational consortium's (NEFEC) annual teacher recruitment fair.

+2. Appropriate media shall be utilized for advertisements for instructional vacancies.
+Methods of advertising may include, social media, the District website, Teachers-Teachers.com nationwide online job board, NEFEC's online job board, professional conventions, professional organizations, radio and/or television, and community newspapers.
+Career fairs in other states, colleges and universities give this small rural district paths to advertise vacancies.